Ruins of an ancient Canaanite and Philistine city on the Besor brook, identified as Yurza.

 * Site of the Month Jan 2015 *

-In Tel Gamma, located on the bend of the Besor brook, are ruins of an ancient Canaanite.
-This city is identified as Yurza, a city referred in the conquest of pharaoh Thutmose III (reigned 1479-1425 BC).
+In Tel Gamma, located on the bend of the Besor brook, are ruins of an ancient Canaanite city.
+It is believed to have been inhabited continuously from the Bronze Age to the Hellenistic period.
+It is identified as Yurza, a city referred in the conquest of pharaoh Thutmose III (reigned 1479-1425 BC).
 The city was an important trading post on the caravan route from the Mediterranean to Arabia, and one of the Philistine cities during the Iron Age.

 Location and Map:

 Tel Gamma (altitude 45m above sea level) is located to the south of the connection of two major brooks – the Besor (Wady Aza) and the Gerar (Wady es Sheriah).
 The Besor continues to flow to the Mediterranean sea, its outlet is located 10KM southwest of Gaza.

 The site is located on the side of the road #232 from Kibbutz Re’im to Kibbutz Magen.